-Having in mind that currently 60% of our European rivers and lakes are in poor condition – there is still a lot to improve , also for our health & safety.
+Having in mind that currently 60% of our European rivers and lakes are in poor condition – there is still a lot to improve, also for our health & safety.
 What can we do and how can we support this process?
-Join the River University and let’s find out our common answer!
-We start from Poland as the initiator and first host country, then we will move around other countries in the Baltic Sea region in the upcoming years.
+The River University helped to think and find out common answer.
+We have started from Poland as the initiator and first host country [*], then we will move around other countries in the Baltic Sea region in the upcoming years.

 Recently, in Poland, the National Surface Water Renaturalisation Program was formed and its manual released.
 Now it’s time for its implementation.
 Based on the European Commission’s decision in June 2020, the EU Water Framework Directive will not be revised, so the second challenge is reaching a “Good Environmental Status” for all European waters by 2027.

-Moreover, on October 24th, the last day of our River University, we will celebrate the “World Fish Migration Day”, raising awareness on the importance of rivers´ connectivity and migratory fish.
-These three topics will be our highlights, opening more deeply the doors of riverine knowledge , and meeting those who live nearby and work with rivers.
+Moreover, on October 24th, the last day of our River University, was celebrated the “World Fish Migration Day”, raising awareness on the importance of rivers´ connectivity and migratory fish.
+These three topics were highlighted and opened more deeply the doors of riverine knowledge, with those who live nearby and work with rivers.

 Program scope – River University 2020, Poland